ElementsProject/lightning/README.md

 We do our best to identify and fix problems, and implement missing features.

 Any help testing the implementation, reporting bugs, or helping with outstanding issues is very welcome.
-Don't hesitate to reach out to us on IRC at [#lightning-dev @ freenode.net](http://webchat.freenode.net/?channels=%23lightning-dev), [#c-lightning @ freenode.net](http://webchat.freenode.net/?channels=%23c-lightning), or on the mailing list [lightning-dev@lists.linuxfoundation.org](https://lists.linuxfoundation.org/mailman/listinfo/lightning-dev).
+Don't hesitate to reach out to us on IRC at [#lightning-dev @ freenode.net](http://webchat.freenode.net/?channels=%23lightning-dev), [#c-lightning @ freenode.net](http://webchat.freenode.net/?channels=%23c-lightning), or on the implementation-specific mailing list [c-lightning@lists.ozlabs.org](https://lists.ozlabs.org/listinfo/c-lightning), or on the Lightning Network-wide mailing list [lightning-dev@lists.linuxfoundation.org](https://lists.linuxfoundation.org/mailman/listinfo/lightning-dev).

 ## Getting Started